gvargas2/React/README.md

 JSX comes with the full power of JavaScript.
 You can put any JavaScript expressions within braces inside JSX.
 Each React element is a JavaScript object that you can store in a variable or pass around in your program.

-The ShoppingList component above only renders built-in DOM components like <div /> and <li />.
+The ShoppingList component above only renders built-in DOM components like "<div />" and "<li />".
 But you can compose and render custom React components too.
 Each React component is encapsulated and can operate independently; this allows you to build complex UIs from simple components.

 ### Inspecting the Starter Code
 By inspecting the code, you’ll notice that we have three React components:
 1. Square: The Square component renders a single <button>
 2. Board: The Board renders 9 squares
 3. Game: The Game component renders a board with placeholder values

+### Passing Data Through Props
+Let’s try passing some data from our Board component to our Square component.
+In Board’s render Square method, change the code to pass a prop called value to the Square:

 ## Proyecto "Hoteles"